 Three and Four-Layer Architectures

 A typical three-layer structure contains a perception layer, network layer, and application layer .
-The perception layer is also referred to as the device layer and incorporates different kinds of sensors, readers, and tags utilized to collect information using the sensor equipment.
+The perception layer is also referred to as the device layer and incorporates different sensors, readers, and tags to collect information using the sensor equipment.

 The network layer comprises wired and wireless industry-specific or public communication networks.
 The Internet helps map the information gathered by the sensors in the perception layer to the communication protocols.
-It enables routing and transmission of mapped data to the application layer for processing, control, and access to the core network that includes management and information centers.
-The application structure is responsible for information processing and computing, and interfacing with resources.
+It enables routing and transmission of mapped data to the application layer for processing, control, and access to the core network, including management and information centers.
+The application structure is responsible for information processing, computing, and resource interfacing.

-The four-layer architecture typically consists of the device layer, network layer, cloud management layer, and application layer .
+The four-layer architecture typically consists of the device, network, cloud management, and application layers .
 The device layer comprises sub-layers, including a thing layer containing different sensors, smart meters, and actuators.
 The other layer, called the gateway layer, comprises the microcontrollers, communication modules, and storage that controls how to connect to elements of the thing layer .
 The network layer sends the data from the device layer to the application layer.
 The cloud management layer is responsible for data storage, analysis, data, and user management.
 The application layer provides necessary services to end-users such as homeowners or utilities and includes demand response management, dynamic pricing, or energy management.